Saddle-Type Blow-Up Solutions with Computer-Assisted Proofs: Validation and Extraction of Global Nature: Saddle-type blow-up solutions: basic methodology for validations and extensions

 \subsection{Basic methodology}

-First we discuss a basic methodology for validating blow-up solutions.
-The fundamental steps consist of the following: \begin{enumerate} \item Validation of local stable manifolds of equilibria on the horizon for desingularized vector fields; \item Extension of validated stable manifolds via rigorous integration of desingularized vector fields. \end{enumerate} When an equilibrium $p$ on the horizon is {\em stable}, the validation procedures reported in \cite{MT2020_1, MT2020_2, TMSTMO2017} allow (a) studying the local stable manifold of $p$ by means of {\em locally defined Lyapunov functions}; and (b) computing rigorous enclosure of solution trajectories converging to $p$, hence yielding a rigorous bound of the blow-up time.
-On the other hand, when we validate the local stable manifold of a {\em saddle} equilibrium $p$ on the horizon, the same methodology and general topological approach such as {\em covering relations} (e.g. \cite{ZCov2009}) are not appropriate due to the following two essential reasons: \begin{itemize} \item Typical topological methods involve dynamics of sets.
-In particular, objects of considerations contain {\em both stable and unstable} information in dynamical systems in general. \item When we apply global (namely, Poincar\'{e}-, or parabolic-type) compactifications, arbitrarily {\em small} neighborhood of a point on the horizon includes information of {\em unbounded} regions in the original phase space. \end{itemize} For these two reasons, we observe the difficulty of applying topological methods for calculating saddle-type blow-up solutions.
-For example, assuming that a desingularized vector field through global compactifications is considered, perturbations of initial conditions near the horizon lead to significant changes of dynamical behavior, even if the perturbations are small.
-In particular, dynamical sensitivity around unstable invariant sets on the horizon is huge.
-Although such a difficulty can be avoided by using directional compactifications (\ref{dir-cpt}), a couple of studies on different local charts and gluing process are necessary if we aim at understanding the global dynamics including divergent behavior of solutions.
+First we discuss a basic methodology for validating \KMa{(locally defined) blow-up solutions and their extension}.
+The fundamental steps consist of the following: \begin{enumerate} \item Validation of local stable manifolds of equilibria on the horizon for desingularized vector fields; \item Extension of validated stable manifolds via rigorous integration of desingularized vector fields. \end{enumerate} These steps are shown to provide a collection of {\em divergent} solutions of (\ref{ODE-original}), according to Theorems \ref{thm:blowup-dir}, \ref{thm:blowup-Poincare}, and \ref{thm:blowup-parabolic} except the evaluation of $t_{\max}$.
+When an equilibrium $p$ on the horizon is {\em stable}, the validation procedures reported in \cite{MT2020_1, MT2020_2, TMSTMO2017} allow (a) studying the local stable manifold of $p$ by means of {\em locally defined Lyapunov functions}; and (b) computing rigorous enclosure of \KMa{solutions} converging to $p$, hence yielding a rigorous bound of the blow-up time. \KMa{ Although the same strategy or similar topological arguments such as {\em covering relations} (e.g. \cite{ZCov2009}) can work effectively, we apply the parameterization method to validating local stable manifolds of equilibria on the horizon for desingularized vector fields here instead.